a9977321/Phantom-Domain-2019/README.md

 Flag=False

 Victory Condition: 1.
 Survive until all players from Alliance Evil are defeated; 2.
 No other victory condition is met
 Ability_Judgment_Day: You can spend 10 tokens and defeat all players from Alliance Evil.
-The ability can be activated since day40. (active)(revealed)
+The ability can be activated since day35. (active)(revealed)
+You need 6 days to achieve this ability, once you defeated/silenced during this period will let this ability make no sense. (tokens will refunded and you can using it again after 5 days cooldown.)
+Evil player will be alarmed when you use this ability.

 Ability_Immortality: You can continue playing the game after your defeat. (rule)

-Ability_The_Pit: Mod helper units on your properties & your HQ city will be deleted.
-(Rule)
+Ability_The_Pit: you can choose if mod helper units on your properties & your HQ city will be deleted.
+(Rule/switcher)